falcon-autotuning/instrument-plugin-api/README.md

 Plugins are shared libraries (`.so`, `.dll`) that implement this C API.
 The server loads these libraries at runtime and communicates with them using this interface.
 It is expected that the plugin_execute_command is where most plugin time will be spent.
-For instruments consisting of lookup like tables for their commands,  this should implement a large if elif else tree to select the proper command to execute depending on the verb.
+For instruments consisting of lookup like tables for their commands,  this should implement a large if-elif-else tree to select the proper command to execute depending on the verb.

 ***